landemic-io/landemic/README.md

 ## Run remotely

-You can run it nearly for free by creating a new app and then turning off the dyno after you do your first `git push heroku main`.
-To turn off the dyno, go to your app in Heroku, then Resources, click the pencil icon next to the web dyno, then flip the switch off.
+You can run that data syncer nearly for free on Heroku by using only the [Scheduler add-on](https://elements.heroku.com/addons/scheduler).
+The syncer can run however frequently you want (once-a-day, once-an-hour (current)), and Heroku will only charge you one-off dyno fees for the duration of each run.

 **Getting started**